beaver700nh/mt_basetweaks/README.md

     completely desaturated
   - the desert sand texture is the silver sand texture but all pixels have been subtracted by 0x0080B0
-- All the ore textures are from Minecraft, but I have added outlines around the borders for ease of spotting
+- All the MCL5 ore textures are from Minecraft, but I have added outlines around the borders for ease of spotting
+- All the MTG ore textures are the same except for an added outline for ease of spotting
 - All the resource block textures (coal, iron, etc) are from Minecraft version 1.17 because some servers have textures from older Minecraft versions